 Hosting a Fundraising Event

-If a lot of your donors live nearby, throwing a fundraising event is a great way to get everyone together, show them the Susan G. Komen 3-Day® Inspiration Video and let the spirit of the Komen 3-Day spread through the room to inspire everyone to give.
+If a lot of your donors live nearby, throwing a fundraising event is a great way to get everyone together, show them a Susan G. Komen 3-Day® Video and let the spirit of the Komen 3-Day spread through the room to inspire everyone to give.

 Here are the steps to throwing a successful fundraising event: